 - directed a Knight-funded project to cultivate modern online access to local justice systems (which, through landmark state supreme court decisions, concurrently set a precedent for online press rights)

 - investigated rampant Tijuana drug cartel murders using interactive XML map layers

 - seeded (then) innovative reportage methods used by KPBS during the massive 2007 wildfires (acknowledged with an Associated Press Mark Twain award, national meta coverage, and disaster response case studies by Google and Stanford University)

-I am a project manager, web developer, and multimedia journalist.
+I am a web developer, multimedia journalist, and project manager.
 I toggle roles according to what's on deck.
 I have a history of helping media organizations use new storytelling methods to inform the public and evolve journalism.